 Let’s paint a picture: It’s been seven months since you broke up with your ex.
 Things weren’t too good, but you’ve come a long way.
 You’re doing great at work and your social life is getting back on track.
-Gone are the days of sobbing at midnight or comfort eating a tub of ice cream.
+Gone are the days of sobbing at midnight or comfort-eating a tub of ice cream.
+There are no signs you miss your ex at all.
 But as you walk past a café on an ordinary Tuesday, you see a couple sharing a milkshake.
-You innocently think, been there done that.

-But then you find yourself thinking – does he share a milkshake with someone else now?
-Who will I share my milkshakes with?
-Will I ever share a milkshake with somebody again?
-And before you know it, there you are, falling through the rabbit hole of milkshakes and exes and memories.
+You find yourself thinking, “What if he’s doing the same thing with someone else now?
+Who will I share such moments with?
+Will I find anyone again?”
+And before you know it, there you are, falling through the rabbit hole.
 My friend, we’ve all been there.
-It’s very common to miss your ex, as long as you know why it’s happening.
-And this is where most people (including you) need help.
+It’s very common to miss someone you love(d) and wonder what to do when you miss your ex.
+We’ve got you covered.

 Why Do I Miss My Ex – 9 Reasons